sdogruyol/crystal_for_rubyists/book/chapter-07.md

 Crystal is like Ruby, but it's not Ruby!

-Unlike Ruby, Crystal is a typed and compiled language.
+Unlike Ruby, Crystal is a statically typed and compiled language.
 Most of the time you don't have to specify the types and the compiler is smart enough to do `type inference`.

 So why do we need types?
 Let's start with something simple.